wp-plugins/my-content-management/readme.txt

 There's no default styling outside of whatever your theme offers for the elements used.
 There is default HTML, but it can be 100% replaced through the included templating system, or by creating your own theme template documents to display these specific content types.

+There's a [User's Guide available for purchase](http://www.joedolson.com/articles/my-content-management/guide/) offering 20 pages of detailed information on how to set up, use, and customize My Content Management.

 All content can be displayed using the shortcode [my_content type='custom_post_type'].
 Other supported attributes include:

+* type (single or comma-separated list of types)
 * display (custom, full, excerpt, or list)
-* taxonomy (name of associated taxonomy: required to get list of terms associated with post; include a term to limit by term)
+* taxonomy (slug for associated taxonomy: required to get list of terms associated with post; include a term to limit by term)
 * term (term within named taxonomy)
 * count (number of items to display - default shows all)
 * order (order to show items in - default order is "menu_order" )